Blue Shrimp

 Conservation: From a conservation perspective the Blue Shrimp has not been formally evaluated, however, they are subject to overexploitation and their long-term viability is currently of concern.
 Efforts to propagate this species via aquaculture suffered a major set-back in the 1980s as the IHHN virus destroyed most of their stocks.
 New IHHN resistant stocks were developed with farming reaching the 17,000-ton level in 1998 but then become economically unsustainable and dropped to current levels of 2,000 tons per year.
 They are capable of surviving low water temperatures but require high oxygen levels, protein levels, salinities, and turbidity.
 They are famous for being escape artists.

-Synonyms: Litopenaeus stylirostris.
+Synonym: Litopenaeus stylirostris.